IrisFDTD/OPTICS-UNIZAR/README.md

 ---
-# Optics subject at Universidad de Zaragoza
+# Material for the subject OPTICS (Universidad de Zaragoza)
 ---
 Degree in Physics

 Faculty of Sciences.